cmaureir/progra-alma/lectures/week4/lecture14.rst

 .. index:: module (creation)

 A simple module is simply a file with Python code.
-The name of the file indicates which is the module name.
+The name of the file indicates which is the module's name.

 For example, we can create a file called ``parity.py`` which have functions related to the parity numbers.::